Art world: Art critics

-In 1964 critic and philosopher Arthur Danto published an essay defining "The Artworld," in terms of artistic theory.
+In 1964, critic and philosopher Arthur Danto published an essay defining "The Artworld," in terms of artistic theory.
 Danto writes: "these days one might not be aware he was on artistic terrain without an artistic theory to tell him so.
 And part of the reason for this lies in the fact that terrain is constituted artistic in virtue of artistic theories, so that one use of theories, in addition to helping us discriminate art from the rest, consists in making art possible".
 In "The Painted Word" Tom Wolfe went further in saying that without a theory, the viewer cannot see a modern work of art.
 Theory is needed due to the absence of narrative meaning in abstract art that was once provided by realistic art.
 At the beginning of the 21st century, Danto stated that contemporary art does not speak for itself, but has meaning only in reference to art-world discourse.

-Becker however notes that new theories of art may arise in order to account for the acceptance by the art world of works not fitting into older theories.
+Becker, however, notes that new theories of art may arise in order to account for the acceptance by the art world of works not fitting into older theories.
 An example is the failure of imitation theories, in which art was judged solely by it faithful representation of nature, to account for works which used form and color to express emotions, giving rise to formalism.

 Danto had considerable influence on aesthetic philosophy and especially upon George Dickie's institutional theory of art.
 Dickie defines an art work as an artifact "which has had conferred upon it the status of candidate for appreciation by some person or persons acting in behalf of a certain social institution (the artworld)."

 Change

-The notion of the singular art world is problematic, since Becker and others show art worlds are, instead, independent multiplicities scattered worldwide that are always in flux: there is no "center" to the art world any more.
+The notion of the singular art world is problematic, since Becker and others show art worlds are, instead, independent multiplicities scattered worldwide that are always in flux: there is no "center" to the art world anymore.

 The art world, along with the definition of fine art, is constantly changing as works of art previously excluded move into the "avant garde" and then into mainstream culture.